Guide

 """

-Sends an request to social mapple prediction API and merge the response into the content
+Sends a request to social mapple prediction API and merges the response into the content

 """